valory-xyz/open-autonomy/docs/demos/hello_world_demo.md

   Note that the `HelloWorldABCIAbstractRound` is merely a convenience class defined in the same file.
 The class `CollectDifferentUntilAllRound` is a helper class for rounds that expect that each agent sends a different message.
 In this case, the message to be sent is the agent printed by each agent, which will be obviously different for each agent (one of them will be the celebrated 'Hello World' message, and the others will be 'empty' messages).
 Other helper classes exist within the stack to account for rounds that expect agents to agree on a common value.

   Since most of the logic is already implemented in the base classes, the programmer only needs to define a few parameters and methods within the `Round`.
-Most notably, the method `end_block`, which is triggered when the ABCI notifies the end of a block in the consensus gadget:
+Most notably, the method `end_block`, which is the callback triggered when the ABCI notifies the end of a block in the consensus gadget:

   ```python
   class PrintMessageRound(CollectDifferentUntilAllRound, HelloWorldABCIAbstractRound):